Best 3000W Solar Generator for Heavy-Duty Tool Charging

 Which Unit Is Right for Your Crew?

 The decision tree here is simpler than most reviews make it.
 Start with your daily power draw and your recharge window, then match to chemistry and portability needs.
+If you’re not sure what your crew actually pulls in a day, run the numbers with the jobsite power calculator before choosing capacity.

 Choose the EcoFlow DELTA 3 Max Plus if you want the best overall 3000W solar generator for heavy-duty tool charging and need the strongest balance of output, 6000W surge, fast AC recharge, LiFePO4 durability, and future expandability — all in a 49 lb package that a single person can load into a van.
 This is the anchor recommendation for most contractors operating in the 3000W class.